 Consumption Pattern of Commercial Energy: In India, commercial energy consumption makes up about 74 per cent of the total energy consumed in India.
-This includes coal and lignite with the largest share of 74 per cent, followed by oil at 10 per cent, natural gas at 9 per cent, hydro and other new and renewable energy at 7 per cent.
-Non-commercial energy sources consisting of firewood, cow dung and agricultural wastes account for over 26 per cent of the total energy consumption.
+This includes coal with the largest share of 54 per cent, followed by oil at 32 per cent, natural gas at 10 per cent and hydro energy at 2 per cent.
+Noncommercial energy sources consisting of firewood, cow dung and agricultural wastes account for over 26 per cent of the total energy consumption.
 The critical feature of India's energy sector, and its linkages to the economy, is the import dependence on crude and petroleum products, which is likely to grow rapidly in the near future.

 The sectoral pattern of consumption of commercial energy is given in Table 8.2.
 The transport sector was the largest consumer of commercial energy in 1953-54.
-However, there has been continuous fall in the share of the transport sector while the shares of the household, agriculture and 'other's' have been increasing.
+However, there has been continuous fall in the share of the transport sector while the shares of the household, agriculture and industrial sector have been increasing.
 The share